wadewegner/Force.com-Toolkit-for-NET/README.md

 await auth.WebServer("YOURCONSUMERKEY", "YOURCONSUMERSECRET", "YOURCALLBACKURL", code);
 ```

+You can see a demonstration of this in the following sample application: https://github.com/developerforce/Force.com-Toolkit-for-NET/tree/master/samples/WebServerOAuthFlow

 #### Creating the ForceClient

 After this completes successfully you will receive a valid Access Token and Instance URL.
 The Instance URL returned identifies the web service URL you'll use to call the Force.com REST APIs, passing in the Access Token.
 Additionally, the authentication client will return the API version number, which is used to construct a valid HTTP request.